-Some time ago, I was in talks about a possible tie-in compilation album for Top Of The Box, my book about all of the singles released by BBC Records And Tapes (still available from here, incidentally).
+Some time ago, I was in talks about a possible tie-in compilation album for Top Of The Box, my book about all of the singles released by BBC Records And Tapes (still available in paperback here or from the Kindle Store here, incidentally).
 For various reasons this never came about, although if any enterprising individual from an astute reissue label – particularly the ones that I regularly buy the output of, hint hint – is reading and is interested, I still think it’s a good idea with a lot of mileage so the Contact page is just at the top of your screen there.
 Anyway, part of the ‘shopping list’ that I was given to work with was “the full-length Play Away theme with the ‘give me a ‘P’…!’ bit at the start”.
 This, it has to be said, was a bit of a problem, as the Play Away theme was released in a baffling variety of versions over the years, full-length and otherwise, none of which quite came close to meeting that description.
 While much of this is moving away from Top Of The Box and towards the in-progress sequel looking at the label’s albums, we’re going to be taking a look at that baffling variety of versions right now.
 So, just as long as you’ve got time, let’s P-L-A-Y, Play-a-way, Play Away-a-Play-Play-Awa… or, alternatively, just get on with it.

 Written – and on this occasion sung – by presenter and former chart star Lionel Morton, the Play Away theme song first appeared on Bang On A Drum – Songs From Play School And Play Away in 1972.
 Despite the Humpty Hi-Hat-hitting implications of the astonishing cover photo, this was largely conceived as an outlet for the post-psychedelic folky singer-songwriter frustrations of various presenters of both shows, backed by a tight jazzy combo led by resident pianist Jonathan Cohen.
 Sounding as that description suggests somewhere between The Mike Westbrook Concert Band and Pickettywitch, it’s much more of a proper ‘album’ than it’s ever been given credit for, and has been widely plundered by dance music artists for samples.